mvaisakh/wsl-distro-tars/README.md

 `wsl --import alpine D:\wslStorage\ C:\Users\admin\Downloads\alpine-26122022.tar`

+*Note: If you plan on running multiple distros at once in WSL, each __virtual hard drive__ will need to be in a separate folder.
+Therefore the suggested __virtual hard disk__ path for the above command would be: `D:\wslstorage\alpine`*

 to run

 `wsl -d alpine`

+### Connecting to Alpine based app "distros" via WSL in VSCode

+`libstdc++` needs to be installed in order for VSCode to connect to "distros" from Docker Hub like `node` or `docker`.
+Open a terminal to your distro using `wsl -d distroName` and then run `apk update && apk add libstdc++`.

 ## My favourite distro isn't available, what do I do?